ClientObject Tutorial

 This tutorial provides a short example of how to use ClientObjects.
 If unfamiliar with the use of Java objects within a BBj program, read the following references about using server-side embedded Java before attempting to use ClientObjects:

-Exponentially Better Applications: Embedded Java and BBj (HTML)
+Exponentially Better Applications: Embedded Java and BBj (PDF)

 Syntax of ClientObjects